Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Model

 this lead to

 and

 Thus, the CNR for KES modality may be expressed as:

-where $\sigma_{KES} = 0.5 \cdot (\sqrt{ \Var (KES_A) }+\sqrt{ \Var (KES_B) })$.
+where $\sigma_{KES} = 0.5 \cdot (\sqrt{ \Var (KES_X) }+\sqrt{ \Var (KES_Y) })$.

-Equation \ref{eq:cnr_abs} and \ref{eq:cnr_kes} give expression of CNR computed from input spectrum $I_0(E)$, gray level $\overline{I_m^{\Omega_i}}$ for both material and noise $\sigma_m^{\Omega_i}$ on raw data.
-The remaining of that section is dedicated to describe models for these quantities.
+Equation \ref{eq:cnr_abs} and \ref{eq:cnr_kes} give expression of CNR computed from the input spectrum $I_0(E)$, the gray level $\overline{I_m^{\Omega_i}}$ for both material and noise $\sigma_m^{\Omega_i}$ on raw data.
+These quantities, specific to the hardware used, can be seen as hardware configuration parameters of the model.
+The method we used to obtain them will be described in section \ref{sec:materials}.